 Every Black History Month, Rose has learned to expect a call of apology from her son’s school principal.
 Like clockwork, the phone rings with an explanation: someone has called her son the N-word, or someone has made fun of his skin colour.
 This is what Black History Month has looked like for her and her now 16-year-old son for over seven years.

-This Black History Month, I want to teach my son the story of triumph“My son hates Black History Month.
-Every year, he feels singled out and is bullied or called the N-word, because it’s a new word the kids learn during the month of February,” says Rose.
-“The families and the children that go to school with my son don’t understand why we need to have Black History Month.”
+“My son hates Black History Month.
+Every year, he feels singled out and is bullied or called the N-word, because it’s a new word the kids learn during the month of February," says Rose.
+"The families and the children that go to school with my son don't understand why we need to have Black History Month.”
 She explains that Markham is not a community with a lot of Black faces (although this is slowly changing)—it’s predominantly Asian-Canadian or White.

 The real issue here is how Black history is taught—or not taught—in schools.
 For 11 months of the year, Black children and the very real issues they face in the school system are essentially ignored: enduring racial slurs, the higher suspension rates, harsher discipline, the fact that Black children are more likely to be streamed into non-academic programs, the over-diagnosis and overmedication of Black children, and the over-policing of their bodies (and their hair, and their clothing).
 All of this affects our kids’ behaviour.